 - Change in breathing: periods of very shallow breathing, ten-to twenty-second periods of stop-breathing episodes followed by irregular breathing, or gasping episodes (remember that newborns normally have irregular breathing).

 - Twitches on one side of the body involving a whole limb.

-During the day signs of head injury are easier to observe.
+During the day signs of head injuries are easier to observe.
 Watch your child’s normal play.
 Is he doing everything the same after the fall: sitting straight, walking well, moving arms and legs normally?
-Or is he off balance, wobbly, dragging a leg, or becoming increasingly disoriented?
+Or is he off-balance, wobbly, dragging a leg, or becoming increasingly disoriented?
 In the prewalker, do you notice any change in sitting or crawling skills or in manipulative hand skills?